Home / Reviews / Utes not just for farmers and tradies these days

 More car-like — it’s become a cliche to describe a new ute from any manufacturer eyeing the growing urban-suburban market for the once-modest workhorse.
 Indeed, top-end equipment-laden utes have become so car-like that the only thing left to do is eliminate that cargo tray at the back.

-In a year when it’s been enjoying monthly sales ahead of any car, specced-up city versions of Ford’s Ranger have done particularly well and you can bet far more are being used for the mall run than slithering up wet tracks.
+Two examples: In a year when it’s been enjoying monthly sales ahead of any car, specced-up city versions of Ford’s Ranger have done particularly well and you can bet far more are being used for the mall run than slithering up wet tracks.
 The less expensive two-wheel-drive in “hi-rider” configuration is selling really well.
 It looks just like a more desirable 4WD but isn’t; nobody ever need know.

 Meanwhile, the top ST-X version of the just-out Nissan Navara NP300 has leather seats that look and feel like they’ve been pulled from a European luxury car.
 The ute glides along on an all-coil-spring suspension rather than the coil/leaf-spring combo found on its Japanese rivals.
 The coils in the back are there to bestow ride and handling that are more — yes, you’ve guessed — car-like.